- about us

 TTC training staff have provided trainings in-house, as well as on location through the US, Canada and abroad. >see our client list

-Our basic in-house Facilitator's Training usually runs from Thursday afternoon to Sunday afternoon and is typically held at a private home or intimate community space on Bainbridge Island, in Washington State.
-Trainings are limited to 11 participants and include all meals, but do not include transportation or lodging.
+Our basic Facilitator's Training usually runs from Thursday afternoon to Sunday afternoon and is typically held at a private home or intimate community space on Bainbridge Island, in Washington.
+Trainings are limited to 9 - 13 participants and include meals, but do not include transportation or lodging.
 Early bird sign up is recommended to assure your space.
-The comfortable location is set in a rural environment near the state park and beach which allows for plenty of walking exercise.

 Facilitator trainings are attended by adults of all ages and professions including parents, teachers, counselors, social workers, youth service providers, mental health professionals, and anyone interested in bringing teen talking circles into their communities.